rmenon1008/mockupgen/README.md

-  -o OUTFILE                   output file name (use extension to specify format) -w WIDTH                     output width (will upscale if requested) --crop                       crop instead of stretching the screenshot to fit the mockup --brightness B               screen brightness adjustment (default: 1.0) --contrast C                 screen contrast adjustment (default: 1.0) --list                       list available templates
+  -o OUTFILE                   output file name (use extension to specify format) -w WIDTH                     output width (will upscale if requested) --crop                       crop instead of stretching the screenshot to fit the mockup --rotate                     number of times to rotate the screenshot 90 degrees ccw --brightness B               screen brightness adjustment (default: 1.0) --contrast C                 screen contrast adjustment (default: 1.0) --list                       list available templates